cheungdzinyung/DealingRoom/README.md

 -------------- | ----------------------- | ---------------------
 May 23 | Git Repo initiation
 May 24 | Folder Structure | create-react-app
- -     | database | migration, seeding files
+May 24 | database | migration, seeding files
 May 25 | Tasks List (spreadsheet)
 May 28 | Tasks List added in trello
- -     | READme update
+May 28 | READme update

 ## Deployment